We enlist some expert advice on how to photograph the northern lights

-Eyepiece cover: Unwanted ambient light can really affect your photographs so using an eyepiece cover will stop any backlight reaching the sensor.
+Eyepiece cover: Unwanted ambient light can really affect your photographs so using an eyepiece cover will stop any backlight from reaching the sensor.

-Remote control / shutter release mechanism: This will make life easier and ensure your camera is stable.
+Remote control/shutter release mechanism: This will make life easier and ensure your camera is stable.

 The northern lights are a long way away so you can focus at infinity and usually obtain a clear and sharp focus.
-Most lenses have an ∞ symbol on them which represents the infinity focus point.
+Most lenses have a ∞ symbol on them which represents the infinity focus point.

 The ∞ symbol doesn’t necessarily mean it will automatically capture a perfectly sharp photo.
 Many lenses need to be tweaked slightly to find the ideal focus point.
 However, the ∞ symbol is a great place to start.

 Other techniques include focusing your camera during the day using the furthest point on the horizon as a focus point or using the live mode view on your camera, zoomed in, to help you adjust to get the clearest focus point at the longest distance.